Box Art Brut: The no-rules designs of early computer games

 I love that the brush strokes are clearly visible in the background, and that one of the foosball teams is composed of little matching robots.
 I guess the spheroid thing in the middle is supposed to be the foosball flying at us, but the composition is weirdly static.

 The Westminster typeface was already a cliche in 1983 and was rarely used in actual game packaging.
-The flat design of the background and the minimalist byline are also pretty odd.
-The net result is that this cover art looks less like an actual artifact and more like a contemporary designer’s idea of 1983.
+The flat design of the background and the minimalist byline are also striking.
+The net result is that this cover art looks less like an actual artifact and more like a 21st century designer’s idea of 1983.

-Both Gebelli Software and Sirius published a lot of turds, in terms of both games and cover art.
-But the best of them are the best this period has to offer, almost indistinguishable from a lot of modern design.
-Some are credited to Lopez but most have no credit at all.
-They are great.
+Both Gebelli Software and Sirius published their share of turds, in terms of both games and cover art, but the best of them are the best this period has to offer.
+The art for Neptune is credited to Frank Carson; Gorgon to Michael Carroll; Cyber Strike to Terri Kenney; and Autobahn to Janet Lopez.
+The remainder have no specific credit for the cover art.
+They are all great.